 For 2019, the Thesis Fair will be held Friday, May 31st from 11:30am to 1:30pm in the Learning Innovation Center.
 (Posters will be on display beginning Wednesday May 29th thru Friday May 31st)

 Whether you drafted your thesis in HC 408 or worked independently, there are a few more required steps.

 Once you have revised your draft in consultation with your mentor (see Task 1), prepare an examination copy.
 The examination copy should conform to all the formatting requirements of the Formatting Your HC Thesis page, except that: it is not bound, and does not contain signatures.
 Send one copy to each committee member at least ten days before your defense.

 The thesis defense is a validation and celebration of your contribution to shared knowledge.
 It should take place well in advance of the deadline for turning in your thesis, to allow for final revisions and submitting the thesis between the defense and the due date.
 You may decide to invite friends and family or have a closed defense with only your committee present.
 Consider attending an open defense to experience one for yourself, or watch this HC student's defense video.

 Submit HC Thesis Submission Approval Form to the HC advising office (LInC 450) by 5 pm on the Friday of Week 10.
-This is an absolute deadline; you will not graduate with the Honors Baccalaureate diploma without submitting a completed thesis.
+Submission of the PDF of your thesis to Scholar's Archive is also due by 5 pm on the Friday of Week 10.
+These are absolute deadlines; you will not graduate with the Honors Baccalaureate diploma without submitting a completed thesis.
 If you are not able to submit your thesis by this deadline, you can push graduation back a term.